Tow Trucks: What To Know About Their Crashes

 Of course, there are several other types of tow trucks that may be used for specific situations; however these are the most common forms used on the roads today.

-As 15% of tow truck accidents are caused by the driver, there are typically many factors that contribute to these accidents.
+As 15% of tow truck accidents are caused by the driver, there are typically many factors that contribute to these sorts of crashes.
 The most common factors that contribute to many recent tow truck accidents include:

 - Texting while driving